 One respondent noted, “We are focused on maintaining our identities and relationships outside of work, and many older physicians sacrificed having a life to be good doctors.”

 Female physicians, in particular, report work-life balance as a significant concern, with the goal of achieving this balance often affecting their career choices.

 Statistics show an increase in the numbers of female physicians in the United States — with females representing 52% of medical students and 46% of residents in 2018–2019.
 However, research suggests that there has been little change for females in terms of domestic tasks and responsibilities.

 Yet some take exception to the concept of work-life balance.

-Dr. Schwingshackl suggested that seeking work-life balance implies that “life only occurs whenever we are not at work” and assumes that “life is good and work is bad.”
+Dr. Schwingshackl says that seeking a distinction between work and life implies that “life only occurs whenever we are not at work” and assumes that “life is good, and work is bad.”

 Whatever the definition, what practical advice can physicians follow to avoid dissatisfaction and burnout by achieving the balance that is important to them personally?